Molina Healthcare wants to ensure you are prepared for public health threats that can affect your area. These could be natural disasters, disease

 to help keep yourself and your family safe.

-Assemble an emergency preparedness kit including: food, water, extra cash, first aid supplies, a flashlight, a radio, a multi-purpose tool,
+Assemble an emergency preparedness kit for each member of your house including pets.
+Kits should include: food, water, extra cash, first aid supplies, a flashlight, a radio, a multi-purpose tool,

-medications and medical items, copies of personal documents, ID cards, cell phone with chargers, map of the area, an emergency blanket, emergency
+medications and medical items and prescriptions, copies of personal documents, ID cards, cell phone with chargers, map of the area, an emergency blanket, emergency

 numbers, sanitation supplies such as disinfecting bleach and other essential items.
+A change of clothes and weather appropriate clothing could be included.
 Consider the special needs of family members and supplement

 kits with items that fit your needs (such as baby supplies or pet food).
 Be sure to include your Molina Healthcare Plan ID cards.
 You can find